Mcilhaggis/tetris-3D-R3F/README.md

-once a block is locked, generate a new one - done on a timer the block should move down one by its own accord - done assign random colours - done

-if the y axis is the same and the blocks are locked and there are more than fivem, remove line
+once a block is locked, generate a new one - done on a timer the block should move down one by its own accord - done assign random colours - done if the y axis is the same and the blocks are locked and there are more than fivem, remove line - done when a line is removed the blocks above it should all move down one row

-when a line of blocks are made it must be removed the place that the block is potioned above shouold illuminate to indicate placement the edges of the blocks should be a darker colour when a line of blocks is removed the score goes up
+the place that the block is potioned above shouold illuminate to indicate placement the edges of the blocks should be a darker colour when a line of blocks is removed the score goes up